handek69/PDF_merger/README.md

 # PDF_merger
+__author__ = "Kaushik Hande"
+__version__ = "1.0"

+Goal:
-Merges all pdfs in the directory
+-- Merge all files in a directory where the file is being run

+Language used:
+-- pyhton3.10

+Dependent modules:
+-- pyPDF2